3MFConsortium/spec_slice/slice.md

 # Chapter 3.
 Slice

-Element **/<slice>**
+Element **\<slice>**

-The /<slice> element is the 2D companion to the /<mesh> element from the core specification.
-It is comprised of one /<vertices> and one or more /<polygon> elements that describe the polygons of the slice to be printed.
-A /<slice> can exist that contains no geometry for a variety of reasons.
-If an object slice is completely void of content, it MUST still be represented with a /<slice> element which ONLY contains a ztop reference to establish the vertical space which the void occupies.
-If a /<slice> element contains any geometry, then it must adhere to the requirements specified below.
+The \<slice> element is the 2D companion to the \<mesh> element from the core specification.
+It is comprised of one \<vertices> and one or more \<polygon> elements that describe the polygons of the slice to be printed.
+A \<slice> can exist that contains no geometry for a variety of reasons.
+If an object slice is completely void of content, it MUST still be represented with a \<slice> element which ONLY contains a ztop reference to establish the vertical space which the void occupies.
+If a \<slice> element contains any geometry, then it must adhere to the requirements specified below.

 | Diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_b351294c1b66a96.png) |
 | --- | --- |